-- 4) System Setup-Displays the Aux Main Page.
-The selected view (Datalink or System Setup) is retained when returning to the Aux Page from any other page. - 5) Datalink Setup-Displays the Datalink Configuration Page which provides Multilink options.
-Allows you to enable or disable Multilink, and to select individual Narrowcast weather data types.
-For more information, see Section 8.6, "Datalink Configuration Page" on page 75.

-- 6) Send (or Delete Pending)-When labeled Send, press to move the text to the message display area and queue it for transmission.
+- 4) System Setup-Displays the System Setup page.
+The selected view (Datalink or System Setup) is retained when returning to the Aux page from any other page. - 5) Datalink Setup-Displays the Datalink Configuration page which provides MultiLink options.
+Allows you to enable or disable MultiLink, and to select individual Two-Way weather data types.
+For more information, see Setting Up Datalink for ORBCOMM on page 125. - 6) Send (or Delete Pending)-When labeled Send, press to move the text to the message display area and queue it for transmission.
 When labeled Delete Pending, press to remove any message awaiting transmission from the queue and the display. - 7) Clear-Press to clear the text in the Compose message box.
-The cursor moves to the first position in the box. - 8) Prev Letter/Next Letter-Use these buttons to move to the next or previous letter in the message you are writing.
-To add a space, push Next Letter twice. - 9) Compose Text Box-Displays the text of an outgoing message as it is being composed.
-Press Send to queue the message in the Compose box for transmission. - 10) Select (Select Character) Knob-Use the right knob to select letters from the standard alphanumeric string set (A-Z, 0-9, and standard symbols).
-When the letter you want is displayed, press Next Letter to move to the next letter in the message.
+The cursor moves to the first position in the box. - 8) Pos (Position Cursor) knob-Turn the left outer knob to move the cursor position within the Compose text box. - Select (Select Character) knob-Turn the left inner knob to select letters from the standard alphanumeric string set (A-Z, 0-9). - 10) Compose Text Box-Displays the text of an outgoing message as it is being composed.
+Press Send to queue the message in the Compose box for transmission.